Could your next job be hidden in your Facebook newsfeed?

 Prospective employers can only see the information you have made public on your Facebook page.
 Before applying for anything, take a moment to review your privacy settings and become familiar with what is public and what is private.
 If you're going to be speaking with a potential employer over Facebook, you want to make sure any embarrassing or inappropriate comments or photos are not visible.

 One of the best features of the Facebook job search is the ability to preload important information.
 This means that relevant information such as your education and work history is pulled from your profile and preloaded into your job application.
 Therefore, jump into your Facebook profile and input your education and work history.
 This will save you time when applying for jobs.

 Have a short cover letter template ready to go

-You can’t add your CV to the job application, but there is a text box where you can input a short cover letter of 1,000 characters or less.
+You can't add your CV to the job application, but there is a text box where you can input a short cover letter of 1,000 characters or less.
 The general rule is that every cover letter should be tailored to the job you are applying for.
 To make it easier, it might be wise to create a short template that you can input, and then amend the parts that need to be changed to fit the position.
-For some guidance on what to include, check out this article on what to include in a cover letter.
+For some guidance, you can check out this article on what to include in a cover letter.